walterfreeman/phy211/faq.md

 <a id="hwgrades"></a>
 #### [How will homework be graded?](#hwgrades)

 We'll choose two problems out of each homework set.
 These will be graded fully, out of ten points, for correctness.
+Any extra problems we've given you as part of the focused assistance program will also be graded (this means that you can earn extra credit for them).

 Note that you must *explain your reasoning* in solving the homework problems.
 Solutions consisting only of algebra that isn't self-explanatory will not get full credit even if they are correct.